 The world of neuroscience has also offered a wealth of empirical research on the relationship between emotion and music in recent years.
 We’ve learned that there’s a difference between emotions expressed by music and emotions induced by music.
 Emotions expressed by music refers to the qualities you perceive in a musical piece (this music is sad).
 Emotions induced by music refers to your own personal emotional reactions (this music is making me sad).
 It’s the universality of perception that allows film composers to make a living.
 Regardless of how strongly you react personally to a piece of music in a scene, you always know what sort of tone the composer is trying to convey.
 If music didn’t have this universality, films wouldn’t make sense.

 Audio Branding works in a similar way.
 It’s not about what you like personally, it’s about what is being expressed.
-If we were to impose our own egos and tastes on the brand, we would end up with something that expresses us rather than the brand (solopreneurs are sometimes an exception that we may cover later).
+If we were to impose our own egos and tastes on the brand, we would end up with something that expresses us rather than the brand.
 Plus we’d never get anything done because it would become an endless clash of personal preferences.

-Audio branding also parallels film scoring in that what we’re after is not so much entertainment, but congruency and immersion.
+Another way audio branding parallels film scoring is in its goals.
+What we’re after is not so much entertainment, but congruency and immersion.
 It’s a way of saying, you’re in our world now.
 After you see a movie, do you go home and listen to the score?
 Probably not.
 If people enjoy the music, that’s great, but you’re never going to please everyone in that way.
 Everyone has their own individual tastes and preferences.
-But if everyone understood, and was immersed, you did your job right.
+But if everyone understood and was immersed, you did your job right.
 Instead of asking, do we like it, we should be asking, is the music getting the point across?
 Does it reflect the values and unique attributes of the brand?
 If the answers are yes, we’re on the right track.
 It’s about expressing the brand’s personality; not your personality.